Willow Walk Programme

 There will be interactive displays, talks and demonstrations with the smuggling crew on hand throughout the day to tell you all about navigation, seafaring, sea-cooking, net and rope making, trade and life on board ship during the period.

-Children’s Pirate Cannon Game – children can fire a mock cannon and learn all about the role of smugglers!
+Children’s Pirate Cannon Game 10 – 5 p.m. each day – children can fire a mock cannon and learn all about the role of smugglers!
 Great fun and no loud bangs!

 The Minster Green Programme

-Back by popular demand –Punch and Judy, but as you have never seen them before.
+Punch and Judy, but as you have never seen them before.
 Mr Punch is confronted by the Duke of Wellington who proposes to enlist him into his army to fight against Napoleon!
-Or meet the Smugglers’ – catch all the fun – and don’t forget to join in! (check wording is correct for this with Rob)
+Bring a blanket and enjoy the show.

 Have a go at a traditional game played during Georgian times– play with ball and cup, quoits, peg dolls and hobby horses, and discover nine mans morris and post-mills!